Did You Recently Lose a Loved One in an Accident?

 When there is a relevant insurance policy, attorney Fuchs will pursue an insurance claim.
 This can be a more efficient way of obtaining a fair wrongful death settlement without going through the time and expense of a trial.

-Under Florida law, a wrongful death lawsuit must be commenced within two years of the date of decedent’s death.
+Under state law, a wrongful death lawsuit must be commenced within two years of the date of decedent’s death.

 This may seem like plenty of time, but two years can pass quickly.
 You may speed through the weeks, months, and the first year after the accident, especially when you are fighting with an insurance company.
 This is why it is important to speak with a wrongful death attorney about your right to file a lawsuit as soon as possible.
 You may not wish to file right away, but you should be well aware of your deadline.